The press brake is the most commonly used bending equipment in sheet metal processing and plays a crucial role in the process.

 3.1.
 Brief introduction of finite element analysis

-In this section, the simplification of the finite element model, boundary condition constraints, load application and other contents will not be repeated.
+In this section, we will not repeat the simplification of the finite element model, boundary condition constraints, load application, and other contents.

-Limited by the article length and workload, two typical working conditions are introduced here: working condition 1, full load 110 t, coining and bending without crowning; working condition 2, full load 110 t, air bending, with the maximum compensation pressure 25 MPa.
+Due to limitations in article length and workload, we will only introduce two typical working conditions here.
+The first working condition involves full load (110 t) and coining and bending without crowning, while the second working condition involves full load (110 t), air bending, and a maximum compensation pressure of 25 MPa.

 3.2 Analysis results

-Some results of finite element stress calculation are shown in Table 1, and some results of finite element displacement calculation are shown in Table 2.
+The stress calculation results obtained from the finite element analysis are presented in Table 1, while the displacement calculation results are shown in Table 2.